Femen: Ukrainian issues

+2020s

-In August 2022 Femen claimed responsibility for a topless protest against German chancellor Olaf Scholz, and his administration's continued links to Russian oil and gas following the outbreak of the Russian Invasion of Ukraine.
+In August 2022, Femen claimed responsibility for a topless protest against German chancellor Olaf Scholz, and his administration's continued links to Russian oil and gas, following the outbreak of the Russian invasion of Ukraine.
 The activists call for an immediate embargo of Russian gas.

 In October 2024, Femen staged the "Fuck Russia" and "Fuck Iran" protest in front of the Iranian Embassy in Kyiv, condemning the inaction of the international community as Iranian drones killed Ukrainian civilians.
 The protest targeted the Iranian and Russian governments and the perceived failures of the UN to address the crisis.

-In December 2024, Femen organized the #unrussiaUN and "Fuck UN" protest at the "Broken Chair" sculpture in Geneva, calling for Russia's expulsion from the United Nations and criticizing the organization's passivity in responding to the war in Ukraine.
+In December 2024, Femen organised the #unrussiaUN and "Fuck UN" protest at the "Broken Chair" sculpture in Geneva, calling for Russia's expulsion from the United Nations and criticising the organisation's passivity in responding to the war in Ukraine.
 The protest highlighted the human cost of the conflict and the need for decisive international action.

 In December 2024, Femen staged a protest in Vatican City to highlight Russia's war crimes against Ukrainian children.

-On December 27, 2024, Femen activist Yana Fedorets held a protest in St. Peter's Square to draw attention to the forced displacement of Ukrainian children by Russian forces.
+On 27 December 2024, Femen activist Yana Fedorets held a protest in the Vatican's St. Peter's Square to draw attention to the forced displacement of Ukrainian children by Russian forces.
 The peaceful action was met with an aggressive response, with Fedorets and a photographer documenting the event detained by local police.

 Despite efforts to destroy all photographs, some were successfully transmitted before the arrests, ensuring the protest gained international attention.
 Femen continues to call for decisive global action against Russian war crimes.